kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 > [KEP-4671: Gang Scheduling using Workload Object](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling/4671-gang-scheduling).
 > It is building on foundations and assumes the knowledge of the concepts introduced there.

  The KEP introduces the `PodGroup` API in `scheduling.k8s.io/v1alpha1` as a standalone runtime object that is created based on the `podGroupTemplate` defined in the referenced `Workload` API.
 Each `PodGroup` represents a single scheduling policy for in a batch workloads with flat PodGroups.
+More details about the north star vision is stated in the design doc [^4].

 ```yaml
 apiVersion: scheduling.k8s.io/v1alpha1